A photograph shows vintage box of fake snow decor made of the carcinogen asbestos.

 Major asbestos manufacturers had large [research and development] programs constantly finding new ways to use asbestos.
 I believe the most tragic use was in cigarette filters.

-Rich told us many are surprised to learn that, despite its significant link to cancer, asbestos isn’t banned in the United States.
-Aside from raising awareness with his camera as “Asbestos Hunter,” he serves on the Prevention Advisory Board for the non-profit Asbestos Disease Awareness Organization (ADAO), on whose blog he wrote in 2015:
+Rich told us many people are surprised to learn that, despite its significant link to cancer, asbestos isn’t completely banned in the United States.
+Aside from raising awareness with his camera as “Asbestos Hunter,” Rich serves on the Prevention Advisory Board for the non-profit Asbestos Disease Awareness Organization (ADAO), on whose blog he wrote in 2015: